bootstrapworld/curriculum/lessons/order-of-operations/langs/en-us/slides.md

 {layout="Supplemental"}
 # Additional Practice

-If you are digging into Order or Operations and are looking for more practice with Circles of Evaluation before introducing code, we have lots of options!
+If you're digging into Order or Operations and want more practice with Circles of Evaluation before introducing code, we have lots of options!

 * @opt-printable-exercise{pages/matching-coe-exp.adoc, A printable set of cards for physically matching expressions with Circles of Evaluation}
 * @opt-printable-exercise{pages/arith-to-coe.adoc}